aws-ia/terraform-aws-transfer-family/examples/sftp-web-app/README.md

 <!-- BEGIN_TF_DOCS -->
 # SFTP Web App Example

-This example demonstrates a complete deployment of AWS Transfer Family Web App with Identity Center authentication, S3 Access Grants, CloudTrail audit logging, and CORS configuration.
+This example demonstrates a complete deployment of AWS Transfer Family Web App with IAM Identity Center authentication, S3 Access Grants, CloudTrail audit logging, and CORS configuration.

 ## What This Example Demonstrates

 - **Complete end-to-end setup** from Identity Center users/groups to web-app deployment
 - **CloudTrail integration** with KMS encryption and SNS notifications for audit logging
 - **CORS configuration** restricted to the web app endpoint for security
-- **Group-based permission model** showing access grants through group membership only
+- **Flexible user/group management** supporting both test user and/or creation and imported existing users/groups
 - **Automatic path prefixing** demonstrating how to construct full S3 paths from bucket names
 - **Custom branding** with logo and favicon support

 ## What Gets Deployed

-### Identity Center Resources
+### Identity Center Resources (Optional)
-- Users: **admin** and **analyst**
+- Users and groups (when `create_test_users_and_groups = true`)
-- Groups: **Admins** (READWRITE) and **Analysts** (READ)
+- Group creation and group memberships for created users
-- Group memberships: admin → Admins, analyst → Analysts
+- OR references to existing Identity Center users/groups (default mode)

 ### Transfer Web App
 - Web app with Identity Center authentication and custom branding
 - S3 Access Grants instance with default location scope ("s3://")
-- Access grants for configured groups
+- Access grants for configured users and/or groups

 ### Storage and Audit
 - S3 bucket with encryption, versioning, and public access blocking